Rae Johnston is a multi-award-winning journalist focusing on the geekier side of life.

 A leading commentator on all things technology, science and pop culture, Rae has worked with every major television and radio network in Australia at some stage of her decade-long career.
 Today, she makes regular appearances across SBS, ABC and Network Ten.

 Rae’s work has seen her awarded the Lighting The Way prize for advocacy and support of the Australian games industry at the Australian Game Developer Awards.
 The Australian Games Awards named her Journalist of the Year and The Gamechanger – awarded for challenging negative misconceptions about video games.

 An experienced actor for stage and screen, Rae specialises in voice acting.
-She is currently voicing “Janali Banks” in ABC & Nine Network’s animated children’s series, Space Nova.
+Most recently she voiced “Janali Banks” in ABC & Nine Network’s animated children’s series, Space Nova.
 She can also be heard voicing on-screen promos for SBS and in various Australian Government Announcements over the last 20 years.

 Working in casual minimum wage hospitality jobs for 15 years, sometimes three at once, Rae hustled hard for opportunities in media.
 After a decade of freelancing, in 2013, she got her first full-time job as the Lifestyle Editor of Techlife.
 She hasn’t looked back since.